 3) Progestins are chemicals that stimulate progesterone receptors.

-As with conjugated estrogens, they are not identical to our native progesterone, and may stimulate lots of other receptors.
+As with conjugated estrogens, progestins are not identical to our native progesterone, and may stimulate lots of other receptors.
 For example, many progestins will also stimulate estrogen or testosterone receptors, and some even stimulate aldosterone (an adrenal gland hormone) receptors.
 Many of them, namely medroxy-progesterone (MPA) or Provera, will cause a significant increase in the factors that encourage blood to clot.
 Progesterone does not increase risk of blood clotting.

 More results from the Women’s Health Initiative, showing increased risk of blood clots and stroke with oral estrogen and especially with MPA: